VaLeXaR/wp-multilang/readme.txt

 == Migration from qTranslate-X ==

 1. Before installing/uninstalling, make database backup.
-2. Install WP Multilang.
-Not activate.
 2. Deactivate qTranslate-X.
-3. Activate WP Multilang.
+3. Install and activate WP Multilang.
 4. Create in root of your theme file ‘wpm-config.json’.
 5. Add all needed post types, taxonomies, options, fields to ‘wpm-config.json’.
 Setting from qTranslate-X not importing.
 6. Import term names from qTranslate.
 7. Check that everything is okay.
-8. If everything is okay, remove qTranslate.
-If not, make screenshots of errors, restore database from backup and add support issue with your screenshots of errors.
+8. If everything is okay, remove qTranslate-X. If not, make screenshots of errors, restore database from backup and add support issue with your screenshots and description of errors.

 == Warning ==